Get Your FREE Copy of

 But my intrigue persisted, however the problem I faced in the beginning was that I didn't know anyone personally who I could rub shoulders with who actually took these supplements, plus I didn't feel comfortable about raising the topic of nootropics with people close to me, so for me I took to the online communities over at reddit and longcity, the two largest nootropics forums for noots (nootropic user's) respectively.

-Here I found people from both venues to be extremely helpful where some went way out of their way to try to help me get to the bottom of which nootropic best suited me, advising me on the correct "stack" (two or more nootropics) that could help me achieve the exact cognitive enhancement I was after, specifically - keeping "in the zone" for longer periods of time without any repercussions on my health.
+Here I found people from both venues to be extremely helpful where some went way out of their way to try to help me get to the bottom of which nootropic best suited me, advising me on the correct "stack" (two or more nootropics), that could help me achieve the exact cognitive enhancement I was after, specifically - keeping "in the zone" for longer periods of time without any repercussions on my health - thus given the heads up of where to try and buy modafinil in this case.

 That said however, the advice soon became quite overwhelming, with one person from one forum recommending one nootropic, then others soon commenting in disagreement, forcing you to do your own homework - as you always should - to find out more about the recommended nootropic and dosage in question.